 A pool of 15,000 users across 1,200 estates

-A lot of thought and energy have been dedicated to starting up NextBlock for this purpose.
+A lot of thought and energy has been dedicated to starting up NextBlock for this purpose.

-Even though they have since onboarded 15,000 users, created over 1,200 estates, and formed 220 groups to connect like-minded people together, Darrell reveals that their user acquisition and retention was difficult to achieve.
+Even though they have since onboarded 15,000 users, created over 1,200 estates, and formed 220 groups to connect like-minded people together, Darrell reveals that their user acquisition and retention were difficult to achieve.